virtual-labs/exp-credit-fraud-svm-au/experiment/aim.md

 ### Aim of the experiment

-The aim of this experiment is to develop and evaluate Support Vector Machine (SVM) models for detecting credit card fraud using different kernel functions.
-The objective is to compare the performance of linear and non-linear SVMs in distinguishing between legitimate and fraudulent transactions.
+The aim of this experiment is to develop and evaluate a Support Vector Machine (SVM) model for the detection of credit card fraud.
+The objective is to investigate the effectiveness of SVM in accurately distinguishing between legitimate and fraudulent credit card transactions.